 Sarika Saraswati at sarika.saraswati@vumc.org

-Pampee P. Young at pampee.young@redcross.org

 KEYWORDS

 Isolation, αSMA, fluorescence activated cell sorting, fibroblasts, myofibroblast, collagen gel, immunofluorescence, MEFSK4

 SUMMARY

 Obtaining a pure population of fibroblasts is crucial to studying their role in wound repair and fibrosis.
 We describe a detailed method to isolate fibroblasts and myofibroblasts from uninjured and injured mouse hearts, then characterize their purity and functionality by immunofluorescence, RTPCR, fluorescence assisted cell sorting, and collagen gel contraction.